a3gz/chubby/README.md

 ## Console request

-    php console.php path to resource
+    php console.php path/to/resource

-The above command will invoke the route: `/path/to/resource`.

 ## Why Chubby at all?

-Chubby is a working application template that offers one possible implementation of the application structure proposed in Slim's documentation.
+Chubby is a working application template that offers one possible way to organize a Slim application.

 Around that idea Chubby sets the foundations to split the application files in a way that the code can be placed outside the `public_html` directory, among other things.

 ### Configuration

 Chubby assumes the existence of a `src/app/config` directory containing at least one file called `config.php`.
-This file should return an associateive array with settings that will be passed to the Slim application's constructor.
+This file should return an associateive array with settings that will be injected in the container.

 Optionally we can provide Slim with additional dependencies by adding more files inside the `config` directory.
 Each file must return one dependency.
 Take the provided `logger.php` for instance: